Filem Negara Malaysia: Branch office

-Corporate identity
+Visual identity

 The NFD's corporate logo was created by Gillie Potter, who was then the Art Director at the agency's Motion Pictures Division.
 He had incorporated the picture of a Malayan tiger in the logo to symbolise activeness, patience and strength.
 These traits were crucial for the NFD at that time as it was facing many obstacles to prove its capability.
 Following the name change from Malayan Film Unit to Filem Negara Malaysia in November 1963, a new version of the tiger emblem was adopted.

 Act and functions

 Filem Negara Malaysia's functions are clearly defined by an Act of Parliament which is the Functions of Ministries Act, 1969 P.U (A) 126 - Film Division and Production.

 Among the functions of the department include: